 Pharmacists are playing an increasingly vital role in healthcare.
 On our specialised professional development course in independent and supplementary prescribing, you'll have the opportunity to learn the theory and practice of safe, appropriate and cost-effective prescribing that follows legal and professional frameworks.

 University of Bolton

-Independent and supplementary prescribing is a key area of practice for pharmacists, requiring a broad understanding of the pharmacy discipline as well as proven skills in practice.
-Pharmacists need to be able to practice safely and effectively, which calls for knowledge of clinical pharmacology, governance, professional accountability and legal, policy and ethical aspects.
-On our Non-Medical Independent and Supplementary Prescribing for Pharmacists professional development course, you’ll have the opportunity to study all of these areas, among other key concepts.
+Independent and supplementary prescribing is a key area of practice for pharmacists, requiring a broad understanding of the pharmacy discipline and proven skills in practice.
+Pharmacists need to practice safely and effectively, which calls for knowledge of clinical pharmacology, governance, professional accountability and legal, policy and ethical aspects.
+The University of Bolton's Non-Medical Independent and Supplementary Prescribing for Pharmacists professional development course allows you to study all these areas and other key concepts.

-You’ll also have plenty of opportunity to put your knowledge into practice.
-Students work with medical professionals to apply their skills in a clinical setting, receiving guidance and feedback to support development.
-You’ll be expected to build skills in areas like planning, teamwork and cooperation, as well as critical thinking and rationalised decision making.
-By critiquing and applying sources of information, and keeping abreast of current developments in industry and policy, you’ll have the chance to progress in your career in line with changes in the sector.
+The course will offer plenty of opportunities to put your knowledge into practice.
+Our medical professionals will guide you as you learn to apply your skills in a clinical setting, offering guidance and feedback to support your development.
+You can also expect to build skills like planning, teamwork, cooperation, critical thinking and rational decision-making.
+By critiquing and applying sources of information and keeping abreast of current developments in industry and policy, you'll have the chance to progress in your career in line with changes in the sector.